-There have been some significant political changes in both Somalia and the Regional State of Puntland over the last couple of years that are shaping the climate in which the Company operates.
-At the Federal level the new Somali Government took power in August 2012 as the first permanent central government in the country since 1991.
-While internationally recognized and supported, it is still fragile and faces many challenges both politically and security wise.
+There was some significant political changes in both Somalia and the Regional State of Puntland over the last couple of years that shaped the climate in which the Company operates.
+At the Federal level, the new Somali Government took power in August 2012 as the first permanent central government in the country since 1991.
+While internationally recognized and supported, it was considered fragile and faced many challenges both politically and security wise.
 In January 2014, a new President of Puntland was voted in and the transfer of power took place peacefully.

-Management is working closely with the new President of Puntland and his emerging new government to take forward a range of key issues that impact our operations.
-Key amongst these are the legitimacy of oil concession contracts issued by former and present central Somali governments and the Regional States (Puntland and Somaliland), many of which cover overlapping territory; and the border dispute between Somali (including Puntland) and Somaliland (which overlaps a proportion of our Nugaal block).
+Management worked closely with the new President of Puntland and his emerging new government to take forward a range of key issues that impact our operations.
+Key amongst these were the legitimacy of oil concession contracts issued by former and present central Somali governments and the Regional States (Puntland and Somaliland), many of which cover overlapping territory; and the border dispute between Somali (including Puntland) and Somaliland (which overlaps a proportion of our Nugaal block).